littlehorse-enterprises/littlehorse/README.md

 -   `docker` and `docker-compose-plugin`
 -   `npm` (this is a dev dependency)

-Once you've set up your system, you _also_ need to publish the `io-littlehorse-jlib` library to your local Maven repository.
+Once you've set up your system, you _also_ need to publish the `lh-jlib` library to your local Maven repository.
 See the `README` on that repo for instructions.

-Additionally, you'll eventually want to install `lhctl` as per the `io-littlehorse-golib` repository.
+Additionally, you'll eventually want to install `lhctl` as per the `lh-golib` repository.

 ### Setting Up the Linters